Home ยป Health & Parenting ยป Family Support & Service ยป Families Finance

 Activities that are not eligible are:

-• after-school care services and tutors.
+• school care services (including before and after minding services)

 Costs that are excluded are: